Donders-Institute/bidscoin/docs/options.rst

 Options
 =======

-BIDScoin has different options and settings (see below) that can be adjusted per bidsmap.
+BIDScoin has different options and settings (see below) that can be adjusted per study bidsmap.
 You can use a text editor to edit the bidsmap template ``[path_to_bidscoin]/heuristics/bidsmap_template.yaml`` if you want to adjust the default)

 .. figure:: ./_static/bidseditor_options.png
    :scale: 75%